Durum wheat: Production

-Durum wheat (Triticum turgidum ssp. durum) is the 10th most cultivated cereal worldwide, with a total production of about 38 million tons.
+Durum wheat (T. d. durum) is the 10th-most cultivated cereal worldwide, with a total production of around 38 million tons.

 Most of the durum grown today is amber durum, the grains of which are amber-colored due to the extra carotenoid pigments and are larger than those of other types of wheat.
 Durum has a yellow endosperm, which gives pasta its color.
 When durum is milled, the endosperm is ground into a granular product called semolina.
 Semolina made from durum is used for premium pastas and breads.
-Notably semolina is also one of the only flours that is purposely oxidized for flavor and color.
-There is also a red durum, used mostly for livestock feed.
+Notably, semolina is also one of the only flours that are purposely oxidized for flavor and color.
+Red durum is grown for use mostly in livestock feed.

 The cultivation of durum generates greater yield than other wheats in areas of low precipitation.
 Good yields can be obtained by irrigation, but this is rarely done.
 Durum is one of the most important food crops in West Asia.
-Although the variety of the wheat there is diverse, it is not extensively grown there, and thus must be imported.
-West amber durum produced in Canada is used mostly as semolina/pasta, but some is also exported to Italy for bread production.
+Although the variety of the wheat there is diverse, it is not extensively grown there, thus it must be imported.
+West amber durum produced in Canada is used mostly for semolina/pasta, but some is also exported to Italy for bread production.

 In the Middle East and North Africa, local bread-making accounts for half the consumption of durum.
 Some flour is even imported.
-On the other hand, many countries in Europe produce durum in commercially significant quantities.
+Many countries in Europe, though, produce durum in commercially significant quantities.

-In India durum accounts for roughly 5% of total wheat production in the country, and is used to make products such as rava and sooji.
+In India, durum accounts for roughly 5% of total wheat production in the country and is used to make products such as rava and sooji.

 Processing and protein content

-Durum is subject to four processes: cleaning, tempering, milling and purifying.
+Durum is subject to four processes: cleaning, tempering, milling, and purifying.
 First, durum is cleaned to remove foreign material and shrunken and broken kernels.
-Then it is tempered to a moisture content, toughening the seed coat for efficient separation of bran and endosperm.
+Then, it is tempered to a desired moisture content, toughening the seed coat for efficient separation of bran and endosperm.
 Durum milling is a complex procedure involving repetitive grinding and sieving.
 Proper purifying results in maximum semolina yield and the least amount of bran powder.

-To produce bread, durum is ground into flour.
-The flour is mixed with water to produce dough.
+To produce bread, durum is ground into flour, which is mixed with water to produce dough.
 The quantities mixed vary, depending on the acidity of the mixture.
-To produce fluffy bread, the dough is mixed with yeast and lukewarm water, heavily kneaded to form a gas-retaining gluten network, and then fermented for hours, producing bubbles.
+To produce fluffy bread, the dough is mixed with yeast and lukewarm water, heavily kneaded to form a gas-retaining gluten network, and then fermented for hours, producing bubbles held in the gluten.

-The quality of the bread produced depends on the viscoelastic properties of gluten, the protein content and protein composition.
+The quality of the bread produced depends on the viscoelastic properties of gluten, the protein content, and protein composition.
 Containing about 12% total protein in defatted flour compared to 11% in common wheat, durum yields 27% extractable, wet gluten compared to 24% in common wheat.
 Despite its high protein content, durum is not a strong wheat in the sense of giving strength to dough through the formation of a gluten network.
-Durum contains 27% extractable wet gluten, about 3% higher than common wheat (T. aestivum L.).